Born Innocent (Redd Kross album)

 Born Innocent is the first studio album by Red Cross (later known as Redd Kross), released in 1982 on Smoke 7 Records, and re-released in 1986 on Frontier Records featuring different cover art and three bonus tracks taken from the Sudden Death and American Youth Report compilations.
 The record was produced by Smoke 7 owner, Felix Alanis, who was also the lead singer of RF7.

 In 2007 the album was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.

 Music and lyrics

 The album's lyrics contain references to Charles Manson and actress Linda Blair.
 The album contains elements of blues.

 Reception

-Nathan Bush of AllMusic gave the album three and a half stars out of five.
-He said: "Though subsequent releases found Redd Kross cleaning up their act, this debut captures them in all their youthful glory; documenting the sound of the McDonalds and company unleashed on an unsuspecting set of guitars, bass, and drums."
+Nathan Bush of AllMusic said: "Though subsequent releases found Redd Kross cleaning up their act, this debut captures them in all their youthful glory; documenting the sound of the McDonalds and company unleashed on an unsuspecting set of guitars, bass, and drums."